hyue0768/paper_list/readme.md

-This file includes some DeFi and Blockchain paper in top-tier or famous conferences/journals.
-Note that the list below is limited, any supplement is welcome and appreciated.
+This file includes some DeFi and Blockchain papers from top-tier or well-known conferences and journals.
+Note that the list below is limited; any additions are welcome and appreciated.